writebeat/starmarkchallenge/README.md

     $ npm start

+Once the application is running, you should be able to view it on the browser by going to `http://localhost:3000`

 ## Build for production

 If the project is ready to go, use the following command to build the project into a bundle you can upload to your server, or run locally.